-Healthcare Bluebook serves more than 8,000 clients, 2M enrolled employees, and nearly 5M lives.
-The outpatient data in OA+ adds more than 500,000 new physicians and 175 million additional patient encounters each year to the Bluebook-Quantros dataset.
+Healthcare Bluebook serves nearly 10,000 clients, 2M enrolled employees, and 5M lives.
+The outpatient data in Outcomes Analytics adds more than 500,000 new physicians and 175 million additional patient encounters each year to the Bluebook-Quantros dataset.

 Why wait when you can begin today to lower benefits spend, improve provider performance, and turn the tide to create a more successful patient experience?

-Contact us today for more information on our services for providers or to schedule a demo of OA+.
+Contact us today for more information on our services for providers or to schedule a demo of Outcomes Analytics.